-Onomatopoeia = words whose sound imitates either the sound they denote or a sound associated with something they denote.
-Not entirely arbitrary.

-However, different languages represent the same natural sounds in slightly different ways (English cock-a-doodle-doo \neq Czech kykyryký), which shows that they are not completely nonarbitrary, either.
+- Onomatopoeia = words whose sound imitates either the sound they denote or a sound associated with something they denote.
+These words are not entirely arbitrary. - However, different languages represent the same natural sounds in slightly different ways (e.g., .
+English cock-a-doodle- $doo \neq$ Czech kykyryký), which shows that they are not completely nonarbitrary, either.